Maddocent/ilc_r_workshop/README.md

  -> Log in to github

- -> go to www.github.com/maddocent/ilc_r_workshop
+ -> Go to www.github.com/maddocent/ilc_r_workshop

- -> copy the link to this repository under the button _"Clone or download"_
+ -> Copy the link to this repository under the button _"Clone or download"_

  -> Choose "File" -> "New Project" -> "Version Control"